Skip to main content

 Approximately 20 of Earth’s 1,000 active volcanoes are erupting.
 Despite advances in volcano monitoring systems, it is still difficult to provide accurate eruption forecasts.
 The stakes are enormous: the 2018 eruptions of Anak Krakatau and Fuego claimed more than 600 lives.
 In a typical year, volcanic eruptions cause significant economic loss and displace tens to hundreds of thousands of people.
 To improve the accuracy of volcanic forecasts, we need to understand the mechanisms of volcanic eruptions.

-The link for this program will be added before the program begins.
+Use this link to participate.
+The link will become active before the program begins.

 Please visit and subscribe to our YouTube Channel – Loudoun County Public Library Online Programs – for more programs.